carlosym/DockerOutsideDocker/docker_outside_docker_base_image/README.md

-# Docker Utils
+# Docker outside Docker base image

-This project is our first application approach to execute filters within a Docker container. **What is a filter?** It's an application that receive some inputs, process the inputs and generate some outputs.
+This folder contains the basic, simple and easyest Docker image to be able to execute Docker inside a Docker.
+In the *docker_outside_docker/Dockerfile* there were some libraries such as node.js useful to perform the diferent test.
+In this case we don't neet to install extra libraries, add specific volumes, add files etc.

-In this case this container contains a node.js application that writtes four files in a folder mounted in the container as a volume.
+If you want to reuse this Docker image this is your place ;).

 ## Interesting links